Top Hezbollah leader was among the 37 people killed in an Israeli strike on a Beirut apartment block

 The United States says missile development by Iran, a backer of Hezbollah, defies a U.N.
 Security Council resolution calling on Iran to undertake no activity related to ballistic missiles capable of delivering nuclear weapons.

-Associated Press writer Jack Jeffery in Jerusalem, White House correspondent Zeke Miller in Wilmington, Delaware, and Amir Vahdat in Tehran, Iran, contributed to this report.
+Associated Press writers Jack Jeffery and Natalie Melzer in Jerusalem, White House correspondent Zeke Miller in Wilmington, Delaware, and Amir Vahdat in Tehran, Iran, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.